Gold Hits Record High As Central Banks Ease Stance: 5 Mining Stocks Rally

 About CDE

-Coeur Mining, Inc. is a diversified precious metals producer.
-The Company has five wholly owned operations: the Las Chispas silver-gold mine in Sonora, Mexico, the Palmarejo gold-silver complex in Chihuahua, Mexico, the Rochester silver-gold mine in Nevada, the Kensington gold mine in Alaska and the Wharf gold mine in South Dakota.
-In addition, the Company wholly owns the Silvertip polymetallic critical minerals exploration project in British Columbia.
-The Las Chispas Operation is located approximately 180 kilometers (km) northeast of Hermosillo, Sonora, Mexico.
+Coeur Mining, Inc. is a diversified precious metals producer with seven operations: the New Afton gold-copper mine in British Columbia, Canada, the Rainy River gold-silver mine in Ontario, Canada, the Las Chispas silver-gold mine in Sonora, Mexico, the Palmarejo gold-silver mine in Chihuahua, Mexico, the Rochester silver-gold mine in Nevada, the Kensington gold mine in Alaska and the Wharf gold mine in South Dakota.
+In addition, it owns the Silvertip polymetallic critical minerals' exploration project in British Columbia, Canada.
+The New Afton is an underground gold and copper mine located seven miles from Kamloops, British Columbia.
+Rainy River is an open-pit gold mine mid-transition to underground operations 40 miles northwest of Fort Frances, Ontario.
+The Las Chispas Operation is located 180 kilometers (km) northeast of Hermosillo, Sonora, Mexico.
 The Palmarejo complex consists of the Palmarejo processing facility, three underground mines, exploration targets and a campsite.
-The Rochester mine is an open pit, heap leach silver-gold operation, located in Pershing County, Nevada.
-The Kensington mine is an underground gold operation located in southeast Alaska.
-Wharf is an open pit, heap leach gold operation located in the northern Black Hills of western South Dakota.

 About the author